ph1l337/TwitterHbase/README.md

     3. Do find the Top-N most used words and the frequency of each word regardless the language in a time interval defined with the provided start and end timestamp.
 Start and end timestamp are in milliseconds.

 Allowing for range queries by timestamp allows for good performance on all the three queries.
+However, for query 1 and query 2 on the sever side we still scan more data then we need to process the query.
+While this doesn't add to less performance on the application side it still is costly on the server side, since more than necessary data is being loaded from HDFS.
+Still, this was theb best solution we could think of.

 Finally, another reason why we chose to decide for timestampLang as rowKey was the fact that in this specific application the data is only inserted once and therefore they positive effects of more efficient queries outweigh the negative effect of writing the data.

 ###Subsequent design decisions